zhenyaderyaka/perf-ui/README.md

       - search?q=shoes
       - search?q=hats

-    steps:                                          # Test Case Step (List of action wich need to execute.
-Every action executing consequentially)
+    steps:                                          # Test Case Step (List of action which needs to be executed.
+Each action is executed consequentially)

       - url: https://www.etsy.com                       # Open URL Action (Navigate to a specified page.)

-      - input:                                        # Input Action (Entering data in to specified field)
+      - input:                                        # Input Action (Entering data into specified field)
-          xpath: //input[@id='search-query']            # locator for WebElement (You can use "xpath" or "css" type of locator)
+          xpath: //input[@id='search-query']            # locator for WebElement (You can use "xpath" or "css" type of locators)
-          value: shirt                                  # data which you want to entering
+          value: shirt                                  # data which you want to enter

       - check:                                        # Check Action (check page state or WebElement state)
-          xpath: //button[@value='Search']              # locator for WebElement (You can use "xpath" or "css" type of locator)
+          xpath: //button[@value='Search']              # locator for WebElement (You can use "xpath" or "css" type of locators)

-      - click:                                        # Click Action (Mouse click to specified WebElement)
+      - click:                                        # Click Action (Click specified WebElement)
-          xpath: //button[@value='Search']              # locator for WebElement (You can use "xpath" or "css" type of locator)
+          xpath: //button[@value='Search']              # locator for WebElement (You can use "xpath" or "css" type of locators)

 ```